rnatara/coursera-ds-uic-har-data-analysis/UIC_HAR_Data_Analysis/README.md

 # README for UIC HAR Data Analysis script
 # nram, Apr 24, 2015
+# Pl view the Raw version for readability

 The script run_analysis.R does the following
 #----------------------------------------------------------------------------